Smolations/lightrider-app/README.md

 Your prompt will most likely contain your machine/user names (e.g. `my-computername@username$`), but we'll omit that information and opt just for the symbol.
 Commands _after_ the `$` are what you'd want to copy/paste into terminal.
-For example, for the following instruction, you'd copy/paste "some command" into your terminal:
+For example, for the following instruction, you'd copy/paste "some command" into your terminal and press `enter`:
 ```
 $ some command
 ```

-### Step 0: Get developer tools
+### STEP 0: Get developer tools

 Open your **Terminal** app (`cmd`+`space` to open spotlight, type "terminal", hit `enter`).
 You will want to keep this app open from this point on.
 You can open additional